Kristina2216/Platformer-game/README.md

 # Platformer-game
+A downloadable android build of a 2D platformer game used for INNOSID projects.
-Created for a Final BSc Project in collaborration with Ana Radović
+Created for a Final BSc Project in collaborration with Ana Radović.